sprintcube/docker-compose-lamp/README.md

 * 7.2.x
 * 7.3.x
 * 7.4.x
+* 8.0.x WIP waiting for dependencies to introduce php8 support

 > Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
 Please let us know if you encouter any problems.
 ##  Installation